nbgallery/nbgallery/docs/configuration.md

 If you're running a standalone [Solr server](solr.md), you'll need to configure that section as well.
 If you're just using the bundled sunspot solr server, the defaults should work fine.

 ## Notebook Storage Configuration
 nbgallery now supports storing the actual notebooks in the database rather than on local disk.
 This is ideal for cloud environments and higher availability but may experience a slight performance impact.
-By setting the environment varible GALLERY__STORAGE__NOTEBOOK_FILE_CLASS to true or changing the value in `conifig/settings.yml` to true it will store all notebooks in the database rather than on disk.
+By setting the environment varible GALLERY__STORAGE__DATABASE_NOTEBOOKS to true or changing the value in `conifig/settings.yml` to true it will store all notebooks in the database rather than on disk.
 Please see the migrating to database storage section of the [database storage](database_storage.md) documentation.

 ## Email configuration